Sweet Coffee Treats

 Store your doughnuts in something airtight and they'll stay tasty for a few days at room temperature.
 You can stick them in the fridge if you want them to last longer, just warm them slightly before eating.
 The flavor is way better when you use high-quality chocolate for the glaze.

 A close-up of a chocolate frosted donut topped with chocolate chips, placed on a cooling rack with more donuts in the background.
-Pin it
+Save

 A close-up of a chocolate frosted donut topped with chocolate chips, placed on a cooling rack with more donuts in the background. | recipesbyhannah.com